Vietnam Hike, Bike & Kayak

 Making an early start, we head out of the busy Saigon traffic to some smaller, quieter roads where we cycle around the area's local villages.
 The people in this village are famous for their fine artistry in producing paper lamp shades as well as rice paper used to make fresh spring rolls amongst other Vietnamese delicacies.
 Being part of the fertile river plain, the region is also used for farming.
 We finish cycling this morning at the Cu Chi Tunnels where we learn about Vietnam-American War.
 The Cu Chi Tunnels are a complex network of tunnels that Viet Cong forces lived in to protect themselves from the opposing forces.
 They stored ammunition, had underground hospitals and served as a hidden base to attack the allied forces.
 If you are not claustrophobic you may want to crawl through some of the tunnel network to get a feel for what it must have been like during the war.
 We drive back to Ho Chi Minh City where we stop briefly at a guesthouse to clean up before boarding a flight to Danang.
 On arrival in Danang we will board a private bus to Hoi An where we spend the next two nights.
 Our hotel rooms in Hoi An are double or twin share with air conditioning and en suite bathroom.
 Free wifi and a public computer are available in the lobby.
 The hotel also has a swimming pool to relax beside.
 Approx travel time: Distance Cycled: 30km Drive from Cu Chi Tunnels to Ho Chi Minh City: 1.5 hours Drive to Ho Chi Minh Airport: 45 minutes Flight from Ho Chi Minh City to Danang: 1 hour Drive from Danang to Hoi An: 45 minutes.

 Once known as Faifo, Hoi An was an important trading town with strong south Chinese influence and connections.
 Now a UNESCO world heritage listed town it has retained much of the beauty and character of times past.
 You can take a walking tour of this living museum which includes the Museum of History and Culture, the Tan Ky house, the Japanese bridge, the Fujian Assembly Hall and lunch at a riverside restaurant to sample some of the local delicacies.
 Hoi An is also a shopping mecca for tourists in the region.
 Tailors can produce virtually anything overnight, with clothing, silk lanterns, lacquer ware and many other crafts abound.
 For sun worshipers, Cua Dai Beach, 4kms from town makes for a great, flat bike ride.
+Enjoy a tasty cooking class with oodles of noodles (more than 26 types!).
+Run by Planeterra Foundation partners STREETS International, the class was developed exclusively for G Adventures.
+Former street youths that are part of this hospitality training program will help you prepare and cook a number of different types of noodles.
+This program helps these youths practice their English, increasing their skill-set and the amount of opportunities available to them in the tourism industry.
+Enjoy tasting these yummy creations while learning more about the local cuisine and this initiative which empowers street youths through skills and employment training.
 We take a ride around the town and the surrounding countryside to get a feel for the different slower pace and to visit some local communities to learn about the life here.
 The afternoon is free time to further explore independently either by bike or by foot.
 We overnight in a Hoi An hotel.
 Our hotel is located very close to the old quarter of Hoi An.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 Free wifi and a public computer are available in the lobby.

 After a morning relaxing at the beach or exploring the town some more, we will take a drive over the majestic Hai Van Pass with stunning views over the coast in both directions.
 We arrive in the former imperial city of Hue in the late afternoon and have time for a walk along the Perfume River.
 An iconic bridge joins the ancient city to the new city.
 Designed by the same architect as the Eiffel Tower, the Truong Tien Bridge is lit up at night and creates a romantic atmosphere in the midst of the hectic pace of Vietnam.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 Free wifi and a public computer are available in the lobby.
 Our hotel is centrally located, just minutes walk away from restaurants, nightlife and the Huong (Perfume) River.
 Approx travel time: Private bus from Hoi An to Hue: 4 hours.